Wire Brushes: Common Problems and How to Fix Them

 1. Ineffective Cleaning/Material Removal

-- Incorrect Type Of A Brush: choosing the incorrect type of wire brush for a particular task can also cause poor results or failure.
-For example, using too soft wire brush might slide over tough pollutants; on the other hand, using too coarse wire brush will not make enough contact on uneven surfaces.
+- Incorrect Type Of A Brush: Choosing the incorrect type of wire brush for a particular task can also cause poor results or failure.
+For example, using a too soft wire brush might slide over tough pollutants; on the other hand, using a too coarse wire brush will not make enough contact on uneven surfaces.

-- Inappropriate Speed: incorrect speed can also affect the performance of the wire brushes.
-When it comes to speed, applying too high speed can cause damage to the surface or there are chances of skipping.
-Applying too low-speed, on the other hand, cannot be effective in eliminating dirt and other contaminants.
+- Inappropriate Speed: Incorrect speed can also affect the performance of the wire brushes.
+When it comes to speed, applying too high a speed can cause damage to the surface, or there is a chance of skipping.
+Applying too low a speed, on the other hand, cannot be effective in eliminating dirt and other contaminants.

 - Inappropriate Pressure: When it comes to pressure, applying too much pressure can reduce the scrubbing action, while applying too low pressure can not make enough contact with the surface.